-There are two types of skiers: Those who enjoy skiing popular slopes and those who crave the excitement of exploring the backcountry and untouched powder.
+There are two types of skier: Those who enjoy skiing in the resort on popular, groomed slopes and those who crave the excitement of exploring the backcountry and untouched powder.

 If you’ve mastered on-piste skiing and are looking for a new challenge, why not consider off-piste skiing?
-With the proper training and safety knowledge, you can gain the skills necessary to ride virtually any terrain in the world.
+With the proper training, hard work and safety knowledge, you can gain the skills necessary to ride virtually any terrain in the world.

 While the name changes from person-to-person and location-to-location (some call it powder or backcountry skiing), the heart of off-piste skiing remains the same everywhere.
 The goal is to enjoy the beauty of nature in an untouched, non-commercialized manner.